Same-sex marriage in Wyoming: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 807 same-sex couples were living in Wyoming.
 By 2005, this had increased to 1,044 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.7% of coupled households and 0.4% of all households in the state.
 Most couples lived in Natrona, Laramie and Fremont counties, but the counties with the highest percentage of same-sex couples were Niobrara (0.69% of all county households) and Fremont (0.65%).
 Same-sex partners in Wyoming were on average younger than opposite-sex partners, and less likely to be employed.
 The average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 20% of same-sex couples in Wyoming were raising children under the age of 18, with an estimated 501 children living in households headed by same-sex couples in 2005.

 On October 21, 2015, exactly one year after the ruling in Guzzo v.
 Mead, the Vital Statistics Services office of the Wyoming Department of Health estimated that 201 marriage licenses had been issued to same-sex couples in the state.
 This constituted about 5% of the 3,850 marriage licenses issued in Wyoming in that time.

+The 2020 U.S. census showed that there were 681 married same-sex couple households (271 male couples and 410 female couples) and 473 unmarried same-sex couple households in Wyoming.

 Public opinion

-A July 2013 Public Policy Polling survey found that 57% of Wyoming voters thought same-sex marriage should be illegal, while 32% thought it should be legal and 11% were not sure.
-A separate question on the same survey found that 64% of respondents supported legal recognition for same-sex couples, with 28% supporting same-sex marriage, 36% supporting civil unions but not marriage, 32% opposing all legal recognition and 3% not sure.
+In 2004, the Williams Institute estimated public support for same-sex marriage in Wyoming at 26% (± 5%), and in 2012 at 41% (± 7%).
+The July 2013 Public Policy Polling survey found that 57% of Wyoming voters thought same-sex marriage should be illegal, while 32% thought it should be legal and 11% were not sure.
+A separate question on the same survey found that 64% of respondents supported legal recognition for same-sex couples, with 28% supporting same-sex marriage, 36% supporting civil unions but not marriage, 32% opposing all legal recognition and 4% being undecided.

-A University of Wyoming survey conducted between October 13 and October 28, 2014 found that 53% of respondents agreed that "homosexual couples should be allowed to get married", while 39% disagreed and 8% declined to answer.
-This was a big change in comparison to 2004, when 24% of Wyoming respondents supported same-sex marriage.

-2015 and 2016 polls from the Public Religion Research Institute (PRRI) found that 48% and 49% of Wyoming residents supported same-sex marriage, respectively.
-In 2017, the PRRI placed support for same-sex marriage in Wyoming at 62%, while opposition stood at 30% and 8% were undecided.
-A 2020 PRRI survey showed that 75% of Wyoming respondents supported same-sex marriage, while 17% were opposed and 8% were undecided or did not answer.